rawcsav/WhisperASR_Flask/README.md

 -
 ## Overview

-The transcription service consists of three main parts:
+The transcription/translation service consists of three main parts:

 1. `processing.py`: Core functionality for transcribing audio files, splitting large files, and parsing/formatting transcripts.
 2. `main.py`: A script that uses the functions from `processing.py` to transcribe files in a directory and save the transcripts.
-3. `app.py`: A Flask web application that provides a user interface for uploading and downloading files, and calls the transcription functions from `processing.py`.
+3. `server.py`: A Flask web application that provides a user interface for uploading and downloading files, and calls the transcription functions from `processing.py`.

 ## Usage